 It’s a life-changing experience for sure.
 It has definitely been a challenge, at the same time its brought so much joy in my life that its worthwhile.
 This year I haven’t been gone as much as I normally am, and that’s probably meant to be because its given me an opportunity to spend time with my family.
 This next year I’ll be on the road a lot with the release of my new record, and as excited as I am, I know it will be hard to be away from my family.

-You’ve done a ton of performing but you also mentioned you had to cut back on it.
+You’ve done a ton of performing but you also mentioned you had to cut back on it recently?

 This year I haven’t been gone as much as I normally would have been, so that’s probably meant to be because I like being around [my family].
 I’ve only done a handful of shows.
 This next year I plan on being on the road a lot.

-You’ve done a million awesome performances in amazing venues.
-Which one stands out as memorable?
+You’ve done a lot of awesome performances – which one stands out as most memorable?